nbsoft/nbsoft-maven-parent/CONTRIBUTING.md

-# Contributing to NB Soft - Maven Parent
+# Contributing

-Thank you for considering contributing to NB Soft - Maven Parent!
+Thank you for considering contributing to this project!
 A few things you should know about contributing:

 * If you're interested in seeing a new feature, create a [new issue] and describe the feature.
 * If you're fixing a bug, feel free to submit a [pull request].